 Homeschooling has been a viable option for educating our children for quite some time.
 Not everyone that chose that path did so for religious or spiritual reasons.
 Not everyone chose it to “go off the grid.”
 Lol.
 Granted, it didn’t seem as prevalent in years past as it does now, but it’s always been there.

-If you have recently decided that homeschooling is something you want to look into for your family, then the Internet is going to be great place to start in your quest for information on “how to homeschool.”
+If you have recently decided that homeschooling is something you want to look into for your family, then the Internet is going to be great place to start in your quest for information on “how to homeschool”.
+You will want to make sure you are following state guidelines first and foremost.
 Here are some tips to consider if you want to start homeschooling.

 The first thing I would suggest to everyone is to get to know the homeschool laws for your state.
 While most states have minimal requirements, a few others can be quite tedious.
 Even if nothing the state could require of you would change your mind about homeschooling, you want to make sure you have at least a basic understanding of what is going to be expected.